Information Systems Department (IS)

 Management Information Systems: Project Management and Implementation

-This is the capstone course in a sequence that covers implementing an information system.
 This course emphasizes the use of project management techniques to support an information system implementation.
-In-depth exposure to key tools, techniques, practices, and knowledge areas of project management will be applied to system implementation.
-Prerequisite: IS 401.
+In-depth exposure to key tools, techniques, practices, and knowledge areas of project management are applied to system implementation.
+Prerequisite: grade of "C" or better in ACC 221, ACC 222, BLAW 205, ECO 110, ECO 120, ENG 110 or ENG 112, MTH 160 or MTH 175 or MTH 207, and STAT 145 or STAT 245; 54 credits earned.
 Offered Spring.

 IS 440 Cr.3